-This is a guide covering everything you need to know about gobos.
+This is a guide covering everything you need to know about gobos in photography.

 Gobos can turn a bland background into something unique with character.

 Knowing how, the different types, and when to use one is important.

 With all that being said, let’s dive in!

 A gobo is essentially a tool that creates a pattern using light.
 Gobo, while a funny-sounding word, isn’t actually a word.
 Gobo is an acronym for Goes Before Optics.
 Gobo can also mean Go-Between Object.

 From these two descriptors, we can infer that Gobos are basically any object that goes in between your light and subject.

 The Gobos are placed there in order to cast a desired shadow pattern on the subject.

 Think of it as a template, or a stencil, that filters light in order to project cool shapes.

 In fact, Gobos work pretty much the exact same way as stencils, in which shapes are cut out from a piece of paper/ plastic/ cloth to create patterns.